habitat-sh/habitat-operator/examples/config/README.md

 After the Habitat operator is up and running, execute the following command from the root of this repository:

-`kubectl create -f examples/config/service_group.yml`
+`kubectl create -f examples/config/habitat.yml`

 This will create a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) with the configurations and a simple Node.js application that will display a msg.
 When running on minikube, it can be accessed under port `30001` of the minikube VM. `minikube ip` can be used to retrieve the IP.
 Initially our app is configured to display the msg `"Hello world."`.
 Because we override this with the Secret we just created, our app will instead display `Hello from our Habitat-Operator!`.

 ## Deletion

-The Habitat operator does not delete the Secret on ServiceGroup deletion, as it is not managed by the Habitat operator.
+The Habitat operator does not delete the Secret on Habitat deletion, as it is not managed by the Habitat operator.
 To manually delete the Secret simply run:

 ```